Milk Production at the Farm

 The safety of the milk and milk products enjoyed by New Hampshire citizens begins at the farm level.
 Milk producers take care to ensure their products are of good quality when they leave the farms.
 It is the role of the Dairy Sanitation Inspection and Licensing Program to monitor the production of raw milk.
 All dairy farms that sell milk to processing plants are required to hold permits issued by the Department of Health and Human Services.
 Food Protection's Dairy Sanitation Licensing and Inspection Program inspects these dairy farms at least once every six months to make sure the conditions on the farms meet New Hampshire standards.
 Samples of milk and water are collected and tested to check quality.

-- Starting a Dairy in NH
+- Starting a Dairy in New Hampshire

 - CDC Letter to State Epidemiologists About Ongoing Public Health Hazard of Consuming Raw Milk